Vegan Pumpkin Cupcakes With Chocolate Frosting

-Moist and fluffy Vegan Pumpkin Cupcakes are topped with a creamy chocolate frosting.
+Moist and fluffy Vegan Pumpkin Cupcakes With Chocolate Frosting are topped with a rich and decadent dairy free frosting.
 This fall cupcake is the perfect combination of chocolate and pumpkin spice!

-If you’re looking for more fall cupcake recipes, check out some of my other favorites like Sourdough Pumpkin Spice Cupcakes, Apple Cinnamon Cupcakes, or Maple Bacon Brown Sugar Cupcakes.
+If you’re looking for more fall cake recipes, check out some of my other favorites like Sourdough Pumpkin Spice Cupcakes With Cream Cheese Frosting, Pumpkin Spice Chocolate Zucchini Cake Without Eggs, Pumpkin Pie Cake with Whipped Cream Frosting, or Apple Cinnamon Cupcakes.

 Why You’ll Love This Recipe